Latest Insights/Back to Generator

 What is Robots.txt?

 A robots.txt file is a plain text file placed in the root directory of your website (e.g., yoursite.com/robots.txt).
-It uses the Robots Exclusion Protocol to give instructions to web crawlers about which pages or sections of your site should or shouldn't be crawled and indexed.
+It implements the Robots Exclusion Protocol, the convention crawlers use to learn which pages or sections of your site they should or shouldn't access.

 Important: robots.txt is a directive, not a security measure.
-Well-behaved bots (like Googlebot) will respect it, but malicious bots can ignore it.
+RFC 9309 is explicit that these "rules are not a form of access authorization" (RFC 9309, §2).
+Well-behaved bots (like Googlebot) honour it, but a crawler that chooses to ignore it can still reach every URL listed.
 Never use robots.txt to hide sensitive information.

 Why Do You Need One?